neo-ngd/reference/Becoming_Core_Dev/How-to-Become-A-NEO-Core-Developer-V2.1.md

   - [neo-gui](https://github.com/neo-project/neo-gui)
   - [neo-devpack-dotnet](https://github.com/neo-project/neo-devpack-dotnet)

-Contributor who make significant submissions to these repositories can become a core developer.
+Contributors who make significant submissions to these repositories may become core developers.
 See the next section for details on how contributions are evaluated.

 ### Evaluation System

 The *Neo Core Developers* tool by Erik Zhang is written for the NEO Foundation to track contributions and evaluate contributors.
 Its source is available on [GitHub](https://github.com/erikzhang/NeoCoreDevelopers).

 Each commit to one of the aforementioned repositories is evaluated and given a score of 'work' and 'importance' by NEO Foundation.
 'Work' is a measure of the amount of changes or additions that the given commit contains.
 Therefore, longer commits tend to have a higher 'work' score.
 'Importance' measures how valuable the change is to the project or NEO at large.
-The tool then assigns a score to each commit and contributor based on the two valued provided by NEO Foundation.
+The tool then assigns a score to each commit and contributor based on the two metrics provided by NEO Foundation.

 For each commit, the score is calculated as: